a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 - Programming
 ---

 Developers love comments!
-They love documenting their code, leaving little reminders that explain some tricky section of code, or leaving a reminder for their later self.
+They love documenting their code, leaving little comment breadcrumbs that explain some tricky section of code, or leaving a reminder for their later self.
 Everyone who writes these comments thinks that they're making a [pareto improvement](http://en.wikipedia.org/wiki/Pareto_efficiency) to the codebase, when, in fact, it's quite the opposite.
 Comments are especially dangerous because there are many situations where it *seems* like a comment will help, but beware the siren's call!

 Comments decay.
 They aren't compiled, and they'll never get executed at runtime.
-If they become out of date or incorrect, no test is going to fail and no user is going to complain to get you to fix them.
+If they become out of date or incorrect, no test is going to fail and no user is going to complain.
 Programmers work around them out of fear that "somebody might need this comment or it might provide some value in the future", pushing them along far after they're useful. (if you can even argue that they were useful in the first place)

-To be clear, I don't have a problem with all comments.
-If, for example, you're writing a public API for a library that's getting exported to the world, or to a bunch of developers at your company, it may be easiest to maintain the documentation for that API in code comments.
-In other words, if you're making a conscious decision to document a library thoroughly, you might find that it's most convenient to keep that documentation close to the code.
-In that case, you should have some kind of process around making sure that the documentation remains up to date when you make breaking API changes.
-You should also be able to easily generate structured documentation from those code comments.  ([RDoc](http://rdoc.sourceforge.net/) for Ruby is one simple example)
+I hate reading articles that make abstract arguments, so, enough bloviating, let's check out some examples.

-Enough bloviating, let's check out some examples!
 Here are some concrete uses of comments that I've seen a lot, and how they can be easily avoided.

 ### Reminder / TODO

 Reminders belong somewhere besides your source code.
 Writing `TODO` or `FIXME` somewhere in the codebase creates a bit of a [bystander effect](http://en.wikipedia.org/wiki/Bystander_effect).
-It seems like the intent of the TODO is that that "someone will surely see this code and proactively delete it", but the reality is that will never happen.
+It seems like the intent of the TODO is that that "someone will surely see this code and proactively delete it", but in reality that will never happen.
 Every time someone goes into that section of the code, they're in there for some other purpose and they're going to ignore your TODO.
 This is especially true on bigger teams.